Updated November 18, 2025 | 15 min read

 Pricing:

-Best For: Businesses prioritizing live chat, websites with high visitor volumes, companies wanting dedicated chat functionality.
+Best For: Businesses prioritizing live chat, websites with high visitor volumes, and companies wanting dedicated chat functionality.

 Key Features: